rfpopp/my-first_repo/README.md

 # my-first_repo
-it's about time I am learning this
+it's about time I am learning about this

+## I will use this for the first project presentation
+at 12:20